Discovery of the tomb of Tutankhamun: Entering the burial chamber

 The season began with the removal of the two life-size statues of Tutankhamun standing in the antechamber on either side of the chamber doorway.
-After that the excavators began to remove the sarcophagus shrines.
-The task was difficult as the shrines took up most of the burial chamber and left the excavators with little room to move.
+After that the excavators began to remove the sarcophagus shrines, which took up most of the burial chamber and left the excavators with little room to move.
 The partition wall between the antechamber and burial chamber – which bore a portion of the painted decoration of the burial chamber wall – had to be partly demolished to give the excavators room to manoeuvre, and scaffolding had to be erected so the shrines could be dismantled from the top down.

 Friction increased between the excavators and the Antiquities Service as Carter sought to strictly limit visitors to the tomb.
 Lacau required an Antiquities Service inspector on site and demanded that Carter submit a list of all his personnel for government approval.
 This regulation has since become standard on Egyptological digs but was novel at the time, and in this case it was clearly aimed at Merton, whom Carter had appointed as a member of the excavation team.

 Lacau mentioned the division of finds in a 10 January 1924 letter to Carter, raising a topic the excavators had previously avoided.
-In 1922 Lacau had declared the end of the traditional half-share given to excavators; the government might grant artefacts to the sponsors of an excavation as gifts, but all antiquities in Egypt belonged in principle to the government.
+In 1922, Lacau had declared the end of the traditional half-share given to excavators; the government might grant artefacts to the sponsors of an excavation as gifts, but all antiquities in Egypt belonged in principle to the government.
 This change did not apply to Carnarvon's existing concession, which allowed for a division of finds except in case of an intact tomb, whose contents must be surrendered entirely to the Antiquities Service.
 Carnarvon had planned to argue that Tutankhamun's tomb did not qualify as intact because it had been robbed, even though it was restored and resealed in ancient times.
 He had expected to receive a share of the artefacts and had promised that the Metropolitan Museum would be "well taken care of", receiving a portion of his share, in exchange for its assistance.
 Lacau now implied that all the tomb's contents were property of the Egyptian government, meaning no division of finds would take place.